Javascript is not enabled.

 You have two ways to get coverage: Buy a stand-alone Part D prescription drug plan, or sign up for a Medicare Advantage plan that combines medical and drug coverage.
 Private insurance companies that Medicare regulates offer both types of plans.
 Keep in mind, you can enroll only during certain times:

-Initial enrollment period, the seven-month period that begins on the first day of the month three months before the month you turn 65 and lasts for three months after the birthday month.
+• Initial enrollment period, the seven-month period that begins on the first day of the month that falls three months before the month you turn 65 and lasts for three months after the birthday month.

-Special enrollment period, which allows you to sign up for Part D outside of your initial enrollment period.
-To qualify, you need to meet certain criteria, such as the following:
+You may be able to sign up or switch Part D plans at other times if you’re eligible for a special enrollment period.
+To qualify, you need to meet certain criteria, such as if you:

-• If you lose health care coverage from your employer or union, you usually have up to two months to join a Part D or Medicare Advantage plan.
+• Lose health care coverage from your employer or union.
+You usually have up to two months to join a Part D or Medicare Advantage plan.

-• If you lose drug coverage that is considered to be at least as good as a basic Part D plan, called “creditable coverage,” then you usually have up to two months to get Part D or a Medicare Advantage plan with drug coverage.
-This creditable coverage may come from an employer, a retiree plan, Tricare or another source.
+• Lose drug coverage that is considered to be at least as good as a basic Part D plan, called “creditable coverage.”
+Then you usually have up to two months to get Part D or a Medicare Advantage plan with drug coverage.
+Creditable coverage may come from an employer, a retiree plan, Tricare or another source.
 You’ll usually receive a notice every September letting you know if your coverage is creditable.

-• If you move to a new address that isn’t in your plan’s service area, you usually have up to two months to switch to a new Part D or Medicare Advantage plan.
+• Move to a new address that isn’t in your plan’s service area.
+You usually have up to two months to switch to a new Part D or Medicare Advantage plan.

-• If you receive financial assistance from the Part D Extra Help program, you can switch Part D plans as much as once per calendar quarter during the first three quarters of the year.
+• Receive financial assistance from the Part D Extra Help program.
+You can switch Part D plans as much as once per calendar quarter during the first three quarters of the year.

-• If a Medicare Advantage or Part D plan in your area received a five-star rating from the Centers for Medicare & Medicaid Services (CMS), you can join that plan during the five-star special enrollment period, which lasts from Dec.
+• Find a Medicare Advantage or Part D plan in your area that received a five-star quality rating from the Centers for Medicare & Medicaid Services (CMS).
+You can join that plan during the five-star special enrollment period, which lasts from Dec.
 8 through Nov.
 30 of the following year.
 It can be used once a year.
 Enrollment takes effect the first day of the month after the plan receives the enrollment request.

 Keep in mind

-If you delay and don’t have other coverage, you may have to pay a late-enrollment penalty.
+If you don’t sign up for Part D when you’re first eligible and you don’t have other creditable coverage, you may have to pay a late enrollment penalty.

 Return to Medicare Q&A main page